DanG115/discord-bots/README.md

 ## Contact

-If you have any questions or feedback, you can reach out to me at dangleeson13@gmail.com.
+If you have any questions or feedback, you can reach out to me here: [https://dan-gleeson.co.uk/contact](https://dan-gleeson.co.uk/contact)

 ---
 [GitHub Repository](https://github.com/dang115/discord.py-template)